dreamwaffer/wikipeople/README.md

 ### Structure of the project
 - Directory scripts contains:
-    - module constants.py with definition of all constants used in the dataset creation script.
+    - module constants.py with definition of all constants used in this project.
     - package create, which contains source code divided into modules, which is capable of building the dataset.
     - package eval and model are used only for statistical evaluation and include code snippets used for:
         - generating all the statistics over Wikipeople and Wikifaces datasets.